 Surface mount technology (SMT) of electronic, optical and microsystem components (SMD) is one of the most important technologies for building miniaturized systems.
 On flat substrates, such as PCBs or on three-dimensional circuit carriers, such as molded interconnect devices (3D MIDs), SMT is the technological basis of electronic assemblies.read more

-Hot sealing interconnects plastics solidly and permanently without the use of solvents.
-Components remain dimensionally stable: With hot stamping presses, the pressing force and pressing duration, temperature, and air pressure when joining plastics can be matched for an optimal result.read more
+Thermal sealing interconnects polymers solidly and permanently without the use of solvents.
+Components remain dimensionally stable: With hot presses, the pressing force and pressing duration, temperature, and air pressure when joining polymers can be matched for an optimal result.read more

 Reactive joining with nanometer multilayers – an innovative method for low-stress and gentle component assembly in microsystem technologyread more